danslimmon/tourbillon/README.md

   provides feedback on your requests.
 By simply inspecting the HTTP response from the server, you can be confident that your data has been successfully discarded.
-In the rare cases when your data is _not_ discarded, you will not receive a 20x response from the server, to which you can respond accordingly.
+In the rare cases when your data is _not_ discarded, you will not receive a 20x response from the server, and you can respond accordingly.
 * **Tourbillon is scalable.** No matter how many requests Tourbillon gets, it will always discard at least 99.99% of your data.
-In fact, some data even indicate that the service's reliability _improves_ as it comes under load!
+In fact, some tests even indicate that the service's reliability _improves_ as it comes under load!